vsatyarthi/air-quality-monitoring/README.md

 Demo URL: https://air-quality-monitor-demo.herokuapp.com/

-(The heroku app serves over HTTPs, therefore by default it does not allow non HTTPs websocket connect. in order to view our web working, we need to "allow insecure content" for the webpage from the browser address bar -> site settings)
+(The heroku app serves over HTTPs, therefore by default it does not allow non HTTPS websocket connection.
+In order to view our web app working, we need to "allow insecure content" from the browser's address bar -> site settings)